Dateline: Le Morne, Mauritius

 I have not followed the trends.
 What have I done instead?
 I’ve run five profitable companies and built a pretty substantial seven-figure net worth.

 So, here’s my advice to you: If you have been considering Stripe Atlas for your business, reconsider.

 In my years of personally helping hundreds of people with their offshore businesses, taxes, and investments (and wading through applications from over 100,000 folks seeking to work with me), I have found that there are certain types of people who just can’t be helped.

 The ones who think they’re smarter (i.e., cooler) than everyone else will always suffer because they “don’t need your help.”

 They’re the cool kids with their trendy blanket solutions… like Stripe Atlas.

-Like all things that the cool kids jump into, people have been throwing caution to the wind when it comes to Stripe Atlas.
+Like all things that the cool kids jump into, people have been throwing caution to the wind when it comes to Stripe Atlas and of course the Stripe Atlas community and their registered agent fees.
 “This is what we should do!” they say.
 But they don’t know why.
 And they don’t factor in the consequences of such a decision.
 That’s when I start singing the words of Echosmith’s song:

 He sees them talking with a big smile

 But they haven’t got a clue